 A dull, overcast day.
 Or is it evening?
 Or perhaps early morning?
 Is a storm brewing?
 This painting does not let on.
 And then there is that narrow strip of sand along the water.
 And a mysterious figure, a monk gazing into the distance.

-The Monk By the Sea is one of the best-known German art works of all time and “the” painting of the German Renaissance.
+The Monk By the Sea is one of the best-known German art works of all time and “the” painting of the German Romanticism.
 When it was being restored in 2015, infrared reflectography revealed a drawing underneath that shows how Friedrich originally planned the picture: two ships to the left and right of the monk, stakes with fishermen’s nets on the shore… Friedrich worked hard at this composition for two years before rejecting this classical arrangement and opting instead for a radical emptiness and the solitude of the monk.

 The VR experience begins with personal notes by Caspar David Friedrich.
 He describes the setting for his painting in precise detail.
 Step by step, users find their bearings in the black, white and grey cartoon and meet the lone monk on the beach.